elysium-suite/aeacus/README.md

 `aeacus` is a vulnerability scoring engine for Windows and Linux, with an emphasis on simplicity.

-To get started quickly, check out [`cerberus (WIP)`](https://github.com/elysium-suite/cerberus), a(n unstable) GUI wrapper for aeacus to assist with image development and vulnerability configuration.

 ## Installation

 0. **Extract the release** into `/opt/aeacus` (Linux) or `C:\aeacus\` (Windows).